Which Pro Screenwriting Software To Choose

 • Night Mode.
 Instead of the standard white screen of a word processor slowly draining your eyes of all their life force, Night Mode offers a darker background for more comfortable nighttime visibility.

-Lastly, the sheer prevalence of the program makes it very attractive.
+Lastly, the program’s sheer prevalence makes it very attractive.
 According to Final Draft, the program is used by 95% of film and TV productions.

 What are some of Final Draft’s flaws?